nrajeswaran/Data-Visualization/Redesign_Project/README.md

 ## Redesign Goal
 The goal of the redesign project is to develop a visulization which is persuasive and is capable of providing an insight on the claim in a better way when compared to the original work.

-The target audience of the visualization are technology giants like apple, samsung, google devices, etc. With this visualization the targeted audience will get a clear picture on the consumer buying trends and their purchase intent rate of theit products.
+The target audience of the visualization are technology giants(product manufacturers) like apple, samsung, google devices, etc. With this visualization the targeted audience will get a clear picture on the consumer buying trends and their purchase intent rate of theit products.
 With this information, they can forecast the live trend of the products and plan accordingly on their product inventions.

 The redesigned visualization will refute the original claim that consumers are bored.
 Also, to make the claim stronger the important metrics purchase intent rate and actual sales of the products are taken into consideration.